VKCOM/nocolor/README.md

 ## Contributing

 Feel free to contribute to this project.
-See [How to contribute](https://github.com/vkcom/nocolor/blob/master/docs/how_to_contribute.md) for more information.
+See [CONTRIBUTING.md](https://github.com/vkcom/nocolor/blob/master/CONTRIBUTING.md) for more information.

 ## License